purplesandbox/TomeRaider/README.md

 - python-dotenv==1.0.0

-Your system should install the minimal requirments automatically, but if needed run
+Your system should install the minimal requirements automatically, but if needed run

 ```
 pip install -r requirements.txt